updawg/Alpaca/README.md

-## Alpaca 2.1.1 | 1.13d
+## Alpaca 3.0.0 | 1.10f
 ##### By Jonathan Vasquez (fearedbliss)
-##### Released on Friday, November 9, 2018
+##### Released on Sunday, November 11, 2018

 ## Synopsis

 Alpaca is an Infinite Stash Mod for Diablo II: Lord of Destruction that is based off Yohann Nicolas' PlugY 11.02.
 It is a cleaned up, re-architected, and stabilized version of PlugY.

-Alpaca is a 1.13d modification and will not be upgraded to 1.14d+ due to the massive code differences and required time investment.
-However, the codebase is in a pretty good state and will be an excellent base for someone who does want to port it over.
+Due to the significant code differences and required time investment, Alpaca will not be updated to 1.14+.

 Finally, Alpaca IS compatible with my [Diablo II Version Switcher: Cactus](https://github.com/fearedbliss/Cactus).
-If you want to use Alpaca for your 1.13d install (but also want to continue to play other mods, versions, etc), you can use Cactus.
+If you want to use Alpaca for your 1.10f install (but also want to continue to play other mods, versions, etc), you can use Cactus.
 When using Alpaca with Cactus, Simply point your Cactus Platform to the "Alpaca.exe" when launching.
 Cactus also automatically isolates your character save files and their stashes as well